 Meanwhile, the Head of Pokdarwis (tourism awareness group) in Parahangan Village, Ahmad Junaidi, said he was happy to see such commitment to sustainability in Tangkiling.
-In particular, the permaculture gardens which support food needs, with produce sold through Kedai Itah.
+In particular, the permaculture gardens support food needs, with products sold through Kedai Itah.

 Coordinator of Community Development within Borneo Nature Foundation (BNF) Indonesia, Yuliana Nona, said that the purpose of the young people’s visit from Parahangan Village and Tahwa Village was to provide a working example of sustainable agriculture and eco-friendly tourism.

 The preservation of local plants, spices, grains, medicines and vegetables is aided by these systems.
 “Because preserving nature and protecting the environment can protect local food.
-If you don’t preserve nature, we risk extinctions.
+If you don’t preserve nature, we risk extinction.
 Moreover, climate change is happening,” Yuliana continued.
-BNF hopes that more young people decide to stay in their ancestral villages and develop their potential, because the future lies in these villages.
+BNF hopes that more young people decide to stay in their ancestral villages and develop their potential because the future lies in these villages.